mackenziekbrooks/dci102-f21-humanitiesdata/docs/network-analysis.md

 ### Activity 5.3

 Let's continue practicing our skills reviewing established projects.
 Instead of a blog post, be prepared to talk about this project with your classmates.
 Select one of the following projects to explore.
 Use the review criteria from [Reviews in DH](https://reviewsindh.pubpub.org/review-process) to analyze the project.
-Make some notes in if you need to.

 * [Kindred Britain](http://kindred.stanford.edu/#)
 * [Belfast Group Poetry](https://belfastgroup.digitalscholarship.emory.edu/)